War for the Planet of the Apes (soundtrack): Reception

 Unlike Giacchino's score for Dawn of the Planet of the Apes, the score received critical acclaim from critics.
-James Southall of Movie Wave wrote "Michael Giacchino has written some brilliant music so far in his career but War for the Planet of the Apes feels like a bit of a milestone: it’s not just the best film music he’s ever written, it’s the manner of the score, the construction of the dramatic narrative, the very deliberate emotional prods that make it stand out as a special achievement.
-I love that he was able to bring in such nice little homages to great film composers of the past at the same time as writing music that couldn’t be mistaken for anyone’s but his own: he’s a confident, mature composer at the very top of his game."
-Jonathan Broxton wrote "Doyle’s Rise of the Planet of the Apes is the best score of the new rebooted series, there is still much to admire in Giacchino’s efforts, and this one is by far the best of his two."
+James Southall of Movie Wave wrote "Michael Giacchino has written some brilliant music so far in his career but War for the Planet of the Apes feels like a bit of a milestone: it's not just the best film music he's ever written, it's the manner of the score, the construction of the dramatic narrative, the very deliberate emotional prods that make it stand out as a special achievement.
+I love that he was able to bring in such nice little homages to great film composers of the past at the same time as writing music that couldn't be mistaken for anyone's but his own: he's a confident, mature composer at the very top of his game."
+Jonathan Broxton of Movie Music UK wrote "Doyle's Rise of the Planet of the Apes is the best score of the new rebooted series, there is still much to admire in Giacchino's efforts, and this one is by far the best of his two."

 Filmtracks.com wrote "the variations on the four themes allow Giacchino another score with a solid narrative flow.
 The dichotomy between the opening two cues and the flowery initial ambience and chime-banging conclusion to "Paradise Found" is quite something to behold.
 On album, this score battles with Doyle's for the best in the history of the concept, and for its breadth of development, War for the Planet of the Apes prevails.
 A superior 30-minute album could be condensed from the long commercial product, one complete with the usual idiotic track titles and hidden cue at the end.
 Despite its flaws, the score remains among 2017's most impressive surprises."
-Tony Black of Flickering Myth gave a 10/10 to the score saying "Michael Giacchino really hits it out the park here with a score that builds on everything he did well in the previous picture and takes it to another level entirely (in that way it mirrors Matt Reeves’ movie as it happens).
+Tony Black of Flickering Myth gave a 10/10 to the score saying "Michael Giacchino really hits it out the park here with a score that builds on everything he did well in the previous picture and takes it to another level entirely (in that way it mirrors Matt Reeves' movie as it happens).
 In a career already littered with gems, War For the Planet of the Apes is further proof Giacchino might well now be the finest composer working in Hollywood today.
 Gorgeous, moving work you need to get in your ears."